View jobs and tasks

 Replace the following:

-• LOCATION: the location of the job.
+• LOCATION: the location where the job exists.

-• JOB_NAME: the name of the job.
+• JOB_NAME: the name of an existing job.

 Go